 Traveling and staying in shape can often be at odds with one another.
 You are constantly on the move and often eating out which usually means big portions of not exactly healthy food.
 It can be a challenge to ensure you don’t come back heavier than when you set out, but there are some great ways to exercise while traveling which you can basically anywhere.

 I’ll be the first to admit that I’m not in great shape, but I’m doing okay.
-I used to be in pretty good shape when I was hiking and climbing every single day, or running every day, but road tripping through all of Latin America has meant more days off than on when it comes to exercising while traveling.
+I used to be in much better shape when I was hiking and climbing every single day, or running every day, but road tripping through all of Latin America has meant more days off than on when it comes to exercising while traveling.

 Apps to Exercise While Traveling

 I like apps and technology, so I utilize these to help guide my exercise, record my results, or simply keep me accountable with built-in reminders.

 The exercises range from planks, push ups, sit ups, jumping jacks, etc. The only thing you need is a chair or a bed (for step ups and tricep dips).
-If you have a pad or soft surface it’s nice for things like push ups or sit ups, but it isn’t necessary.
+If you have a pad or carpeted surface it’s nice for things like push ups or sit ups, but it isn’t necessary.

 I did these exercises diligently in the weeks leading up to a big climb in the Andes, and I got through it just fine despite the fact that I hadn’t climbed a big peak for over a year.